BogdanAdamutiu/Test-Exercise/README.md

 		another, but that would have taken some time and maybe not the best solution.
 		b.
 Find a solution to use global variables in some places.
 		C. Find a better solution for using actions with selectors.
+		d.
+I wanted to add more configuration files so that the test can be run on Firefox and Edge, but I was missing some tools and I decided not to invest more time in to it.
+Just a fast description of how it would have been done: add a file called wdio.firefox.conf.js and then in the package.json I would have wrote a new test command "test-firefox" which whould have called that configuration.
+Same for edge.